Norfolk and Norwich Hospital: Construction and expansion

-The Norfolk and Norwich Hospital was founded in 1771 as a charitable institution for the care of "the poor and the sick" and was established by William Fellowes and Benjamin Gooch.
+The Norfolk and Norwich Hospital was founded in 1771 as a charitable institution for the care of "the poor and the sick" and was established by William Fellowes of Shotesham Park and Benjamin Gooch.
 A new hospital designed by Edward Boardman and Thomas Henry Wyatt in the pavilion layout opened on the same site in 1883.

 The Norfolk and Norwich Eye Infirmary, which had been founded in 1822 by physicians Lewis Evans and Robert Hull and the surgeon, Thomas Martineau, moved to the St Stephen's Road site in 1913.

 During the First World War the Norfolk and Norwich cared for servicemen and in February 1915 a new ward, the Eastern Daily Press (EDP) ward, was opened.
 An ear, nose and throat building was built in 1930 and a maternity and gynecology building was added in 1935.
 The Second World War saw the hospital bombed on a number of occasions, including in April 1942, during the German Baedeker Blitz, and the site was severely damaged by bombing on 27 June.
 As a result of the June 1942 raid, four wards and the main operating theatres were destroyed.

 In 1948 the National Health Service was founded and the Norfolk and Norwich Hospital became an NHS hospital.
 Major expansion took place at the Norfolk and Norwich Hospital in the late 1960s with the construction of a ten-storey maternity block, opened by the Queen Mother in 1968.
 A new main ward block, diagnostic and treatment area, and a teaching centre were all built in the 1970s.